 The transmission of each hour for each day of a one-month sample period was calculated following the conversion of table 3.
-In figure 6 the results are displayed together with the average for a typical day.
-The integration of the irradiance data indicated that the irradiation inside the greenhouse over the one-month period was $0.55 \, \frac{\text{kWh}}{\text{m}^2 \cdot \text{day}}$, and the outside PAR meter indicated 1.96 $\frac{\text{kWh}}{\text{m}^2 \cdot \text{day}}$.
-The transmission coefficient is thus 0.28.
+In figure 5, the sensor placement and resulting transmission coefficients are shown together with the average for a typical day.
+The integration of the irradiance data indicated that the irradiation inside the greenhouse over the one-month period was $0.55 \frac{kWh}{m^2 \cdot day}$, and the outside PAR meter indicated $1.96 \frac{kWh}{m^2 \cdot day}$.
+The transmission coefficient of the greenhouse was thus 0.28.
 The transmission coefficient for diffuse irradiation was 0.35, calculated on a day with equal diffuse and global irradiation.
-The steel construction of the experimental greenhouses is denser than that of a conventional greenhouse, resulting in these low transmission coefficients and a significant variance of the transmission coefficient between days (standard deviation between 0.07 and 0.19 for one hour) since the shading of the indoor sensor changes continuously.
+The steel structure of the experimental greenhouses was denser than that of conventional greenhouses and therefore the shading of the indoor sensor was constantly changing, which resulted in the low transmission coefficients and a significant variance of transmission coefficients between days (standard deviation between 0.07 and 0.19 for one hour).
 For comparison, industrial greenhouses tend to have a transmission coefficient of 0.4 in the early morning when the sun is low, and a transmission of about 0.7 at noon [10].

-Figure 5: Sensors used for irradiation analysis.

-Figure 6: GHI transmission coefficient of the experimental greenhouse, measured daily from 19.10.2022 to 19.11.2022.
+Figure 5.
+Sensors used for irradiation analysis and resulting GHI transmission coefficient of the experimental greenhouse, measured daily from 19.10.2022 to 19.11.2022.

-Energy production
+7. Energy production